 Jury Selection by Zoom Proves To Be Controversial in NJ Criminal Courts

 They used the cases as small-scale trial runs for the start of hybrid jury trials.
-The term “hybrid” refers to an altered approach, including using technology, to conduct both jury selection and trials themselves, in order to safeguard the health of jurors and court participants in a pandemic.
+The term “hybrid” refers to an altered approach, including using technology, to conduct both jury selection and trials themselves to safeguard the health of jurors and court participants in a pandemic.

-The judiciary had unveiled a plan in July that it said would allow for safe trials while maintaining the integrity of the system and defendants’ rights.
+The judiciary had unveiled a plan in July that it said would allow for safe trials while maintaining the system’s integrity and defendants’ rights.

 Atlantic County Jurors to Decide if Pleasantville Woman Committed Forgery

-In Atlantic County, 14 jurors were selected according to the plan, to judge a forged check case.
-They were chosen after one round of juror questions via Zoom and the second round of questions in person within the courthouse.
-The jurists were to decide whether or not a Pleasantville woman forged or knowingly cashed a fraudulent check for more than $5,000 in Atlantic City on Feb.
+In Atlantic County, 14 jurors were selected according to the plan to judge a forged check case.
+They were chosen after one round of juror questions via Zoom and the second round of questions in the courthouse.
+The jurists decided whether or not a Pleasantville woman forged or knowingly cashed a fraudulent check for more than $5,000 in Atlantic City on Feb.
 15, 2019.

 Bergen County Defense Attorneys Obtain a Stay Due to Jury Selection Over the Internet

-On the same day as the Atlantic County trial, however, the trial in Bergen County was stayed by an appellate court because of the defense attorney’s objections to a similar jury selection process as was used in Atlantic County—in other words, one that was done partially over the Internet and partially in person.
-The defense questioned whether the new jury selection process produced a jury pool that represented a cross-section of the community.
+On the same day as the Atlantic County trial, however, the trial in Bergen County was stayed by an appellate court because the defense attorney objected to a similar jury selection process as was used in Atlantic County—in other words, one that was done partially over the Internet and partially in person.
+The defense questioned whether the new jury selection process produced a jury pool representing a community’s cross-section.